Prag8855/aab/content/guides/residence-permit.md

 **[How to get your education recognised ➞](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)**

-If you use the fast track procedure (*Beschleunigtes Verfahren*), skip this step.
+If you use the [fast-track procedure](https://www.make-it-in-germany.com/en/looking-for-foreign-professionals/entering/the-fast-track-procedure-for-skilled-workers) (*Beschleunigtes Verfahren*), skip this step.
 You submit all your documents at once, and the embassy or consulate takes care of it.[^35]

 If you are a citizen of {{ BESCHV_26_COUNTRIES }}, you don't need a degree or vocational training.
 Skip this step.

-If you have a lot of work experience, you might not need a degree or vocational training.[^40]
+If you have a lot of work experience, you might not need a degree or vocational training.
+See the [work visa](/guides/work-visa#work-visa-requirements) and [Blue Card](/guides/blue-card#blue-card-requirements) requirements.

 If you graduated in Germany, your education is already recognised.
 Skip this step.